MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/buildsemanticskills.md

 In SK, we refer to prompts and templated prompts as _"functions"_ to clarify their role as a fundamental unit of computation within the kernel.
 We specifically refer to _semantic_ functions when LLM AI prompts are used; and when conventional programming code is used we say _"native"_ functions.
 To learn how to make a native skill you can skip ahead to [Building a Native Skill](buildnativeskills), but we'll get to them at the end of this unit.
 Hang in there!

-## Invoking a semantic skill from C#
+## Get your kernel ready

-First off you'll want to create an instance of the kernel and configure it to run with Azure OpenAI or regular OpenAI:
+First off you'll want to create an instance of the kernel and configure it to run with Azure OpenAI or regular OpenAI.
+If you're using Azure OpenAI:

 ```csharp
 using Microsoft.SemanticKernel;
 var myKernel = Kernel.Build();